libreas/libreas.github.io/ausgabe40/toledo/main.md

 that people were already prejudiced before the concept of race, but when it was invented, it served to classify and hierarchize people from certain non-white groups.
-The white racial identity has since been promoted as if there were \"superior races\", and this racial privilege is promoted in all spheres of Brazilian society.
+The white racial identity has since been promoted as if there were "superior races", and this racial privilege is promoted in all spheres of Brazilian society.

 And when I say that racism is a white problem, I am talking about a